nsyee/dnd-uploader/README.md

 This application is licensed under the MIT license exclude above modules and libraries.

 # TODO
-Plupload doesn't upload files asynchronously? check detail.
+Plupload may not upload files asynchronously? check detail.